ArvindAnvi/testmp/blueprint.md

     *   The main content area displays the component for the currently active route.
 *   **Styling:** Basic CSS for layout and styling.
 No complex design system.

-## Current Request: Implement Page Content
+## Current Request: Add Mock Data to All Resources Page

-*   **Plan:** The user has pointed out that the pages are empty.
-The plan is to add unique content to each page to demonstrate that the routing is working correctly.
+*   **Plan:** The user wants to populate the "All Resources" page with a significant amount of data to simulate a real-world scenario.
 *   **Steps:**
-    1. Add a unique heading and paragraph to each of the 11 page components.
+    1. Define a data structure (interface) for a "resource".
+    2. Generate an array of 100 mock resource objects.
+    3. Update the `all-resources` component's template to display the data in a table.
-    2. Rebuild the application to apply the changes.
+    4. Rebuild the application.
-    3. Deploy the application for review.